ClojureBridge/organizing/Aftermath.md

-## Send follow-up encouragement to students, thank yous to teachers & host space
+## Send follow-ups/thank yous to students, teachers, & host space
 ## Email an account of the weekend to the organizer's listserve
 ## Share the post-workshop survey results with the organizer's listserve
 ## Update this wiki with your brilliant discoveries